-You may continue to invest your Accounts in the Investment Options listed in Appendix D of this SPD even after you retire.
+You may continue to invest your Accounts in the available Investment Options for your Plan even after you retire.
 In that case, the balance in your Accounts will remain subject to the performance of those Mutual Funds.

 FEES

 Are Fees Charged to My Accounts?